Battle of the Piney Woods: Notable games

 The game marked the first time the "Battle of the Piney Woods" was played in Nacogdoches.
 The pair battled at Birdwell Field on November 21, 1925.
-According to an account of the game in the Sam Houston annual The Alcade the contest was "the hardest fought game of the season, the Bearkats downed the sturdy Stephen F. Austin Lumberjacks at Nacogdoches."
+According to an account of the game in the Sam Houston annual The Alcade the contest was "the hardest fought game of the season, the Bearkats downed the sturdy Stephen F. Austin Lumberjacks at Nacogdoches.
+This fray was marked by unusual roughness and hard playing."

 Led by team captain Herbert Sandel, the Bearkat defense held SFA scoreless.
 After only three games, the rivalry had developed into a grudge match.

-The Alcalde reported "In the hardest fought game of the season the Bearkats downed the sturdy Lumberjacks at Nacogdoches.
-This fray was marked by unusual roughness and hard playing."